Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Surrogate Index

 \subsection{Setting and Notation}

-In the surrogate-index framework, the full data for subject $i$ consist of the following variables, a subset of which is assumed to be observed: \begin{itemize} \item $A \in \{0, 1\}$: The data source indicator; $A = 0$ indicates that the data are from the experimental study, and $A = 1$ indicates that the data are from the observational study.
-The exact meaning of these two studies is discussed below. \item $Z \in \{0, 1\}$: Assigned binary treatment.
-This treatment does not have to be randomized as long as conditional exchangeability holds.
-However, we will assume simple randomization throughout. \item $X \in \mathcal{X}$: Baseline covariates. \item $S \in \mathcal{S}$: Surrogate endpoint. \item $Y \in \mathcal{Y}$ and $(Y(0), Y(1))' \in \mathcal{Y} \times \mathcal{Y}$: The observed clinical endpoint is denoted by $Y$, and the corresponding potential outcome under treatment $z$ by $Y(z)$.
-We assume consistency such that $Y = Z \cdot Y(1) + (1 - Z) \cdot Y(0)$. \end{itemize} These data are assumed to be i.i.d.~sampled from some distribution $P_0^F$.
+In the surrogate-index framework, the full data for subject $i$ consist of the following variables, of which only a subset is observed: \begin{itemize} \item $D \in \{0, 1\}$: Data-source indicator, with $D = 0$ for the experimental study and $D = 1$ for the observational study. \item $Z \in \{0, 1\}$: Binary treatment assignment.
+Treatment need not be randomized if conditional exchangeability holds, but we assume simple randomization throughout. \item $X \in \mathcal{X}$: Baseline covariates. \item $S \in \mathcal{S}$: Surrogate endpoint. \item $Y \in \mathcal{Y}$ and $(Y(0), Y(1))' \in \mathcal{Y} \times \mathcal{Y}$: Observed clinical endpoint and its potential outcomes under treatment $z$.
+We assume consistency, so $Y = Z \cdot Y(1) + (1 - Z) \cdot Y(0)$. \end{itemize} These data are assumed to be i.i.d.~sampled from some distribution $P_0^F$.

-The observed data come from two sources, each with its own missing data pattern: \begin{itemize} \item In the \textit{experimental study} ($A = 0$), a binary treatment $Z$ is assigned to all subjects after measuring the baseline covariates $X$.
-The surrogate endpoint $S$ is measured for all subjects, but the clinical endpoint $Y$ is missing for all subjects. \item In the \textit{observational study} ($A = 1$), treatment information may or may not be available.
-We set $Z = 0$ for all subjects with $A = 1$.
+The observed data come from two sources, each with its own missing data pattern: \begin{itemize} \item In the \textit{experimental study} ($D = 0$), a binary treatment $Z$ is assigned to all subjects after measuring the baseline covariates $X$.
+The surrogate endpoint $S$ is measured for all subjects, but the clinical endpoint $Y$ is missing for all subjects. \item In the \textit{observational study} ($D = 1$), treatment information may or may not be available.
+We set $Z = 0$ for all subjects with $D = 1$.
 The same baseline covariates $X$ and surrogate endpoint $S$ are measured as in the experimental data, but additionally, the clinical endpoint $Y$ is measured. \end{itemize}